MvvmCross/MvvmCross/readme.md

 # Current state

-Only the WindowsPhone version of this port is currently valid - and only the CustomerManagement demo in local mode - and even that doesn't support saving to file.
+Both the Android and the WindowsPhone versions of this port are currently valid
+- only the CustomerManagement demo works in local mode - and that only works on Droid - WP7 has the wrong file code in there (not an Mvvm issue).

 # Future direction